-Misconception #1: When Comparing NFPA Compliant Spreaders - Are Manufacturers' Max Spreading Forces Checked By Testing Companies Answer: NO! - The NFPA Standard requires testing companies to perform force testing, but is done in a different, more accurate way.
+MISCONCEPTION #1: When Comparing NFPA Compliant Spreaders Are Manufacturers' Max Spreading Forces Checked By Testing Companies?

+ANSWER: NO!
+The NFPA Standard requires testing companies to perform force testing, but is done in a different, more accurate way.
 It results in much lower but more accurate scores across the board.

-NFPA-1936 Section 6-2: Spreading Forces, How Measured:
+NFPA-1936 Section 6-2: Spreader Force Test:

-- 1) The spreader (or combination spreader/cutter) is placed in a fixture for force testing where the arms are attached at the pulling tip attachment point. - 2) Hydraulic pressure is brought up to maximum input pressure of the system. - 3) Maximum spreading forces are measured and recorded at 10 uniformly spaced intervals, ranging from the fully closed position to 95 percent of the fully open position. - 4) Mathematical Calculation used to calculate force at the tip-of-the-tips, from measured force nearby at the pulling attachment point.
+- 1. The spreader (or combination spreader/cutter) is placed in a fixture for force testing where the arms are attached at the pulling tip attachment point. - 2.
+Hydraulic pressure is brought up to maximum input pressure of the system. - 3.
+Maximum spreading forces are measured and recorded at 10 uniformly spaced intervals, ranging from the fully closed position to 95 percent of the fully open position. - 4.
+Mathematical Calculation used to calculate force at the tip-of-the-tips, from measured force nearby at the pulling attachment point.
 This calculation lowers the force from what is measured at the attachment point to what is actually experienced at the tip-of-the-tips.

-NFPA-LSF (Lowest Spreading Force) Because of leverage, the LSF is ALWAYS the measurement when the arms are closed - or just barely beginning their spread.
+NFPA-LSF (Lowest Spreading Force)

+Because of leverage, the LSF is ALWAYS the measurement

+when the arms are closed - or just barely beginning their spread.
 And is calculated to the "tip of the tips" where the tool has its least amount of spreading force.

 For auto extrication, LSF is the most useful comparison because it is where you normally start your spread and where the auto still has its greatest strength.
-It's also where the tool produces its least force, so having more force at this position is very helpful!
-NFPA-HSF (Highest Spreading Force) Because of leverage, the HSF is ALWAYS measured at NFPA-1936's maximum arm opening of 95% open.
+It's also where the tool produces its least force, so having more force at this position is very helpful...!

+NFPA-HSF (Highest Spreading Force)

+Because of leverage, the HSF is ALWAYS measured at NFPA-

+1936's maximum arm opening of 95% open.

 The HSF is "nice to know", and is a third-party calculation, but normally the work has long been done before the arms get to 95% open.
-It is when the tool has its highest power, but weakest state.
+It is when the tool has its highest power, but also when the material being spread is at its weakest state.

+Spreaders would produce a higher force with arms @ 100% open than @ 95% open, but the NFPA committee wanted to ensure the HSF max force was measured where the tool still had 5% of useable spread remaining.